bufbuild/protobuf-es/docs/src/content/docs/valid-types.md

 Valid types are an advanced feature enabled with the plugin option `valid_types`.

 When enabled, `@bufbuild/protoc-gen-es` generates an extra type for each message.
-That type adjusts optionality based on selected Protobuf features.
+That type adjusts optionality based on selected Protobuf features and validation signals, which makes the generated surface more useful in applications that care about stronger static guarantees.

 > [!NOTE]
 >